oils-for-unix/oils/doc/ysh-tour.md

 #### Block and Expr

-These types are for reflection on Oil code.
-Most Oil programs won't use them directly.
+These types are for reflection on YSH code.
+Most YSH programs won't use them directly.

 - `Block`: an unevaluated code block.